Level: Intermediate (Level 2)Awarding Body: Edexcel

 A grade is awarded for each unit as a Pass, Merit or Distinction.
 You need to pass every unit in order to pass the course.
 Where relevant you will be offered a 2 week resubmission opportunity for each unit in order to improve your grade.

-An overall mark of Pass, Merit or Distinction will be awarded at the end of the BTEC First Diploma course.
-An overall.
+An overall double grade will be awarded at the end of the National Diploma.

 Our results for all BTEC Art and Design courses are above National Benchmark levels.